hove-io/navitia/documentation/slate/source/includes/stuff.md

 ## Request date

+The request date represents datetime for Jourenys API, from_datetime for  Schedules API or now for the others APIs.
-Request date is the navitia call date, the default value is now.
+The default value is now

 # Summary